Iraq's Sadr says to halt attacks on U.S. troops

 Attacks against Iraqi and U.S. security forces have climbed in recent months.
 While there were no U.S. military casualties in August, 14 U.S. soldiers were killed in June, the deadliest month for U.S. forces since 2008.

-Iraqi security forces are seen to be capable of tackling internal threats, but say they still need training for their air and naval defenses, and some heavy conventional weaponry.
+Iraqi security forces are seen to be capable of tackling internal threats, but say they still need training for their air and naval defences, and some heavy conventional weaponry.

 Ubaidi said if the Iraqi government wanted, Sadrists were ready to secure the roads for U.S. troops as they depart Iraq.